hippiehunter/dblbook/src/common/control_flow.md

 # Control Flow

 ### IF-THEN-ELSE
-`**Add some sort of intro, or do we not do intros?`
 IF is the most basic statement that allows for conditional control flow in a DBL program.
 The IF statement checks a specified condition (a statement that evaluates to a Boolean value), and if the condition is true, it executes an associated statement or block of code (a BEGIN-END block).

 Here's a basic example: `**Why BEGIN and END?
-With simple statements we can omit these, right, and perhaps we should have at least one example that shows IF without BEGIN-END.`
+With simple statements we can omit these, right, and perhaps we should have at least one example that shows IF without BEGIN-END.
+But really there's a bigger issue here.
+Throughout this chapter we talk about "the statement" that will be executed for the if/loop/etc., but really it could be a statement or a block of statements in each case I suspect.
+It might be a bit wordy to say "the statement of block of statements" whenever we're talking about "the statement", so maybe "the statements"?
+E.g., "If the ELSE-IF condition evaluates to true, its corresponding statements are executed."
+Maybe this wouldn't be too awkward.
+But of course this sort of change isn't necessary if readers will understand "the statement" as meaning a statement or a BEGIN-END block of statements. `

 ```dbl,ignore,does_not_compile
 if x > y